Electric vans: the new way to travel

 What is van life?

-The van life is a very special way of living, consisting of residing permanently or part-time in a vehicle redesigned and refitted for the purpose.
-The term comes from the fact that people generally live in a van modified with basic equipment and furniture, such as a bed, a small kitchen, solar panels, a toilet of sorts, a sink and storage space.
+The van life is a very special way of life, consisting of living permanently or part-time in a vehicle that has been redesigned and refitted for the purpose.
+The term comes from the fact that people generally live in a van that has been modified with basic equipment and furniture, such as a bed, a small kitchen, solar panels, a toilet of some kind, a sink and storage space.

 Why do people choose this kind of lifestyle?
 The answer may vary from case to case, but generally speaking, there are specific characteristics that attract and fascinate people who aspire to this type of lifestyle.
-Here's a list of the most common characteristics:
+Here is a list of the most common characteristics:

 • freedom of movement to live and work,

-• significant reduction in the cost of living,
+• a significant reduction in the cost of living,

-• in some cases, a more sustainable lifestyle,
+• In some cases, it can mean a more sustainable lifestyle,

-• a taste for adventure and greater control over one's situation,
+• a strong taste for adventure and greater control over your situation,

 • a more economically sustainable way to travel the world.

-This type of lifestyle is becoming very popular worldwide, not least because it's now possible to work and keep in touch with the rest of the world via a simple Internet connection.
-What seems to be the strongest trigger for vanlifers is the feeling of freedom and reconnection with nature, which is generally lacking in a more "standard" lifestyle in big cities.
+This type of lifestyle is becoming very popular all over the world, not least because it is now possible to work and keep in touch with the rest of the world via a simple Internet connection.
+What seems to be the strongest trigger for vanlifers is the feeling of freedom and reconnection with nature, which is generally lacking in a more 'standard' lifestyle in big cities.

-What is an electric van and what advantages does it offer for van life?
+What is an electric van and what advantages does it have for van life?

-An electric van is simply a utility vehicle powered by electricity and a rechargeable battery.
+An electric van is simply a commercial vehicle that runs on electricity, powered by an electric motor. battery rechargeable.
 In other words, it's a conventional van with a different type of engine.

-But beyond its definition, what's interesting are the various advantages an electric van can bring to van life.
-Let's take a look at some of the most significant advantages.
+But beyond its definition, what's interesting are the various advantages that an electric van can bring to van life.
+Let's take a look at some of the most significant benefits.

 Lower fuel costs

 Once the van has been purchased and refitted for a comfortable daily life, the only remaining expense is the cost of fuel.
 The more the van owner wants to travel and explore, the higher the fuel bill at the end of the month.
-If only it were possible to reduce this expense, since it's the vanlifer's main cost...
+If only it were possible to reduce this expense, as it is the vanlifer's main cost...
 Electric vans are the solution!
-Depending on the region, the cost of recharging is around a third of that of petrol or diesel.
+Depending on the region, the cost of recharging is about a third of that of petrol or diesel.
 So the cost of living in a van could be considerably reduced.

-Let's look at a concrete example.
-On the one hand, we'll analyze the fuel consumption of a conventional (internal combustion) model, and on the other, we'll see how much it costs to run its electric version.
+Let's take a concrete example to help us understand.
+To do this, we're going to compare the same model of van; on the one hand, we'll analyse the fuel consumption of a traditional (internal combustion) model and, on the other, we'll see how much it costs to run its electric version.

-The models we'll be comparing are the Fiat Ducato 3 Iii 2.3 Multijet 140 (combustion model) and the Fiat E-Ducato (electric model).
-As they have very differentrange capacities, we're going to calculate the expenses per 100 km driven, in order to have a standard and fair measure of comparison.
-Starting with the Fiat Ducato 3, it consumes 6.5 liters of diesel every 100 km.
-At the current price in France of €2.15 per liter, that's almost €14 every 100 km.
-On the other hand, the Fiat E-Ducato consumes 21.35 kWh/100 km.
+The models we will be comparing are the Fiat Ducato 3 Iii 2.3 Multijet 140 (internal combustion model) and the Fiat Ducato 3 Iii 2.3 Multijet 140 (external combustion model).
+Fiat E-Ducato (electric model).
+As they haveautonomy In order to have a standard and fair measure of comparison, we're going to calculate the fuel consumption per 100 km travelled.
+Starting with the Fiat Ducato 3, it consumes 6.5 litres of diesel every 100 km.
+At the current price in France of €2.15 per litre, that's almost €14 every 100 km.
+On the other hand, the Fiat E-Ducato has a fuel consumption of 21.35 kWh/100 km.
 In this second case, we need to look at the 3 main different options offered by electric vehicles:

-Recharging at home with a domestic socket or Wallbox: with an average price of €0.17/kWh in France (€0.21 on average in Europe), driving 100 km with the electric model will cost you just €3.63.
+Recharging at home using a domestic socket or the Wallbox With an average price of €0.17/kWh in France (€0.21 on average in Europe), driving 100 km with an electric model will cost you just €3.63.

 Fast charging: with an average price of €0.55/kWh in France, driving 100 km with the electric model will cost you just €11.7.
-On a 1000 km journey, this charging method will save you €23!
-More than 15% reduction with a very short recharging time.
+Over a 1,000 km journey, this charging method will save you €23!
+That's a saving of more than 15% with a very short recharging time.

 Refill method Average cost per kWh Total cost per 100 km Savings (per 1,000 km)